-Thanks to technological advances, paint is becoming safer to use, as oil- and solvent-based formulas are being replaced by water-based acrylic.
+Thanks to technological advances, paint colours are becoming safer to use, as oil and solvent-based formulas are being replaced by water-based acrylic.

-The new paints are high-performing, low in toxic chemicals and almost odour-free, so better for the environment and healthier for us.
+The new paint colours are high-performing, low in toxic chemicals and almost odour-free, so better for the environment and healthier for us.

 Before you choose your paint, don't forget to check out our guide to choosing the right paint equipment for the job.